GreatSCT/GreatSCT/README.md

 ![](https://raw.githubusercontent.com/GreatSCT/GreatSCT/Images/gsImages/gsOutput.PNG)
 ___

-For network testing purposes use `generateAll` from the inital menu
+For testing the efficacy of an application whitelist policy,  use `generateAll` from the inital menu

 ![](https://raw.githubusercontent.com/GreatSCT/GreatSCT/Images/gsImages/gsGenAllSet.PNG)